Social Policy Advisory Committee

 - Engagement and sense of belonging

-- First Wednesday of every second month at 7:00 pm in the Blaney Room, City Hall, 11995 Haney Place
+Meetings are generally held the first Wednesday of every second month at 6:00 pm in the Blaney Room, City Hall, 11995 Haney Place.

 Agendas & Minutes

 Agendas are available prior to meetings.
 Minutes are available upon approval.

 The Social Policy Advisory Committee is uniquely designed to provide a variety of perspectives and a broad based approach to community planning.
 The Committee will be made up of the following members: